 Blueberry Banana Oatmeal

 It’s still a bit too hot to send the kids off to school (or yourself off to work) with a bowl of healthy oatmeal, so we’ve created the next best thing -- a nutrient-dense smoothie with all the cholesterol-lowering benefits of rolled oats, the healthy brain and skin benefits of blueberries, the potassium and magnesium of banana, the good fats and vitamin E of walnuts, the fiber of lucuma (a natural sweetener), and the vitamins A and C of collard greens.
-Not only will this drink keep you satisfied like oatmeal, you’ll get a few servings of fruit and vegetables to boot!
+Not only will this drink keep you satisfied like oatmeal, you can throw it together in under five minutes, and you’ll get a few servings of fruit and vegetables to boot!